-Foster and facilitate a strategic approach to Continue to provide advice and support to local businesses, attracting investment, including contestable organisations and community or volunteer groups to apply for funding opportunities (grant funding) visitor economy or other grants that can assist them grow, revitalise or enhance their experience or offering, including for events.
-This involves ongoing liaison with grant providers, including but not limited to DNSW, Department of Regional NSW, other NSW Government agencies and Commonwealth Government agencies " Consider profiling opportunities for the development of social enterprises and/or utilising crowd funding for new or revitalising existing experiences.
-This could include adaptive reuse of heritage assets across the region • Support cross-boundary infrastructure projects that enhance access to and within the region as well as provide high quality visitor experiences • Ensure customer-centric design and the costs associated with attracting investment are built into all proposals for new major projects.
-This includes robust master planning, feasibility analysis and demonstrating return on investment " Adopt and apply the VES' Visitor Infrastructure Framework and its assessment criteria
+- Continue to provide advice and support to local businesses, organisations and community or volunteer groups to apply for visitor economy or other grants that can assist them grow, revitalise or enhance their experience or offering, including for events.
+This involves ongoing liaison with grant providers, including but not limited to DNSW, Department of Regional NSW, other NSW Government agencies and Commonwealth Government agencies - " Consider profiling opportunities for the development of social enterprises and/or utilising crowd funding for new or revitalising existing experiences.
+This could include adaptive reuse of heritage assets across the region - Support cross-boundary infrastructure projects that enhance access to and within the region as well as provide high quality visitor experiences - Ensure customer-centric design and the costs associated with attracting investment are built into all proposals for new major projects.
+This includes robust master planning, feasibility analysis and demonstrating return on investment - " Adopt and apply the VES' Visitor Infrastructure Framework and its assessment criteria